nicothegoat/gmod-ramen/README.md

 - `sv_ramen_allow_remove_noodled_nails <BOOL>`, default `1`
 	Should players not be penalized for removing nails placed by a noodled player?
-	This doesn't give the removed nail to the player.
-	*Note*: this option depends on a hook that doesn't exist on older versions of ZS.
-This option won't do anything if that hook doesn't exist.

 - `ulx_votenoodleminvotes <NUMBER>`, default `3`
 	Amount of votes required for a `votenoodle` to succeed.